 Potential Health Risks of Energy Drinks and Sports Drinks

-Sports drinks aim to replenish the lost electrolytes, prevent dehydration, sustain endurance, and supply carbohydrates during exercise or any physical activities.
-At the same time, energy drinks aim to increase one’s alertness and energy.
-Frequently, energy drinks contain stimulants such as caffeine, which is not found in sports drinks.
+Sports drinks aim to replenish the lost electrolytes, prevent dehydration, sustain endurance, and supply carbohydrates during exercise or physical activities.
+At the same time, energy drinks aim to increase alertness and energy.

-According to reports, the worldwide consumption of energy and sports drinks has increased rapidly over the decade.
-This has been linked to the fast-paced world we currently lived plus the demands at home and at work that each citizen needs to address immediately.
-The community expects much of its citizens.
-Thus, they tend to work more than what they can handle and abuse their body.
+According to reports, the worldwide consumption of energy and sports drinks has increased rapidly over the past decade.
+This has been linked to our fast-paced world and the demands at home and work that each citizen must address immediately.

 Potential Health Risks of Energy Drinks and Sports Drinks